TanvNaik/RideAlong-Carpooling_Website/README.md

 ## Features

-- Users can signup and upload documents to authorize
+- Users can signup and upload documents to be verified
 - Admin can verify user documents and allow them to post rides
 - User can find rides posted by other users and request to join the ride
-- View exact ride locations in map (Mapbox)
+- Choose and View exact ride locations in map (Mapbox)
 - Payment can be done through the website (Stripe Payment Gateway)
 - Provide feedback after the ride